Professor of Applied Linguistics

 Lead, LIdIA Research Unit

-I started my life in linguistics at Newcastle University as an student of English Language and continued as an MA student in Language at the University of York.
+I started my life in linguistics at Newcastle University as a student of English Language and continued as an MA student in Language at the University of York.
 After completing my PhD in linguistics at USC in Los Angeles in 1987, I moved south to Mexico, where I lived and worked for 20 years.
-I spent most of my time there teaching in (and directing) the MA in Applied Linguistics at the University of the Americas Puebla (UDLAP), on the other side of the Popocatépetl and Iztaccíhuatl volcanoes from Mexico City.
+I spent most of my time there teaching in (and directing) the MA in Applied Linguistics at the University of the Americas Puebla (UDLAP).
 At UDLAP I also served as Head of the Department of Languages and Coordinator of Research and Postgraduate Studies for the School of Humanities.
-In 2007 I joined York St John University, returning to the country (and county) of my birth.
-Here, I do teaching, research, and scholarship in areas of applied and general linguistics which touch on multiple Englishes in individual minds and/or in social groups.
+In 2007 I joined York St John University, where I am joint School Research Lead and am responsible for the Language and Identities in InterAction (LIdIA) Research Unit.

 Most of my research, writing, and teaching has been motivated by a desire to understand how the mental and social realities of language fit together, and a conviction that only by fully acknowledging both realities can we hope to do effective general and applied linguistics.
 My first book, Morphology and Mind, sought to unite formal and functional explanations for universal patterns of word structure by stressing the intimate connection between language acquisition, use, and historical change.
 In An Introduction to Language and Linguistics.
 Breaking the Language Spell, I presented a unifying account of the dual social and mental nature of human language.
 In Mapping Applied Linguistics.
 A Guide for Students and Practitioners, my co-authors and I surveyed the field within a framework which stresses how language problems can only be solved by taking seriously the social and cognitive realities of individual language users and groups of users in their local contexts.